 Not usually.
 Certain types of government information are considered “public records” under the law, which means that anyone has the right to access them.

 If you have a privacy or security issue related to a public record, you should contact the official custodian (usually the county clerk) of that record to see if it can be sealed.
 The process usually requires a court order.
-See our article on the topic for more information.

 How do I get my information removed from people-search sites?